Back to All Events

 • Kokerelle B&B is just 5k from Oudenaarde (Oudenaarde translates to ‘Old Fields’ in Flemish).

-• Kokerelle has been used by BiciSport for over 10 years
+• Kokerelle B&B has been used by BiciSport for over 10 years

 The races & cyclosportives -